-I have always considered memoir publications as important sources of history, particularly after I published my own personal memoir, Czechmate.
+I have always considered memoir publications important sources of history, particularly after I published my memoir, Czechmate.
 From Bohemian Paradise to American Haven (2011).

-The present autobiographical account of Milan J Kubic.
+The present autobiographical account of Milan J. Kubic.
 From Prague Jerusalem.
 An Uncommon Journey of a Journalist is a splendid example of literature in this category.
-Interestingly, parts of his story, even age-wise (he is 3 years older), are not dissimilar from my own odyssey.
+Interestingly, parts of his story, even age-wise (he is three years older), are not dissimilar from my own odyssey.

-Being a journalist, he wrote his memoirs in a highly readable, intimate, and amusing style, although, here and there he used some uncommon words which forces one to look up their meaning in the dictionary.
+Being a journalist, he wrote his memoirs in a highly readable, intimate, and amusing style, although, here and there, he used some uncommon words that forced one to look up their meaning in the dictionary.

-We both arrived in the US in the fifties, he in March, while I came one month earlier, where we worked at menial jobs before being able to attend university, get our degrees, pursuing our careers, he as a journalist, while I became a scientist.
+We both arrived in the US in the fifties, he in March, while I came one month earlier, where we worked at menial jobs before being able to attend university, get our degrees, and pursue our careers, he as a journalist, while I became a scientist.

-Milan J. Kubic is a graduate of the Medill School of Journalism at Northwestern University, who served as a correspondent for Newsweek magazine from 1958 to 1989, covering Washington, South America, Eastern, and Western Europe, and the Middle East.
+Milan J. Kubic is a Medill School of Journalism graduate at Northwestern University who served as a correspondent for Newsweek magazine from 1958 to 1989, covering Washington, South America, Eastern and Western Europe, and the Middle East.
 Prior to that he worked as a butler and factory worker and served in the US Army intelligence unit during Senator Joe McCarthy’s witch-hunting years.

 He was born to a middle-class Prague family, his original name being Kubík.
 Like myself, he spent his childhood in Nazi-occupied Czechoslovakia, witnessing the Communist takeover of his country in 1948.

 He made his journalist debut as a young budding student in the fall of 1945, launching a weekly newspaper Žihadlo (The Sting), which became a hit among his classmates.
-A barely legible mimeographed paper of a few pages extolled the quality of American life while ridiculing the leadership of Josef Stalin.
+A barely legible mimeographed paper of a few pages extolled American life’s quality while ridiculing Josef Stalin’s leadership.
 Unfortunately, the paper was of short duration, having been stopped by the Ministry of Interior.
 To his consternation, he later found out that it was his own cousin Pepík who betrayed him and reported him to STB (Státní bezpečnost), the State Security, which was firmly under Communist control.
 Paradoxically, some twenty-five years later, this cousin of his begged him to help him when he decided to also seek refuge abroad.

 This was the reason why he decided to get out of Communist Czechoslovakia.

-Kubic narrates, in-depth, his life in Czechoslovakia, both under the Nazis and under the Communists, his dramatic escape from Czechoslovakia, and the conditions under which he lived in the German refugee camps.
-He also describes harsh beginnings, as well as his wife’s whom he married before he immigrated to the US.
-Even though he hardly knew a word of English, he learned it on his own., to such a degree that he was capable of interrogating selected refugees from behind the Iron Curtain and writing detailed reports about what they told him, when he worked for the Army intelligence unit during the Korean War.
+Kubic narrates his life in Czechoslovakia, both under the Nazis and under the Communists, his dramatic escape from Czechoslovakia, and the conditions under which he lived in the German refugee camps.
+He also describes harsh beginnings and his wife, whom he married before he immigrated to the US.
+Even though he hardly knew a word of English, he learned it on his own., to such a degree that he was capable of interrogating selected refugees from behind the Iron Curtain and writing detailed reports about what they told him when he worked for the Army intelligence unit during the Korean War.